-Original: French
+Original: English

-Letter dated 28 December 2021 from the Secretary-General addressed to the President of the Security Council
+Letter dated 30 November 2021 from the Secretary-General addressed to the President of the Security Council

-I have the honour to transmit herewith the ninety-ninth monthly report of the Director General of the Organisation for the Prohibition of Chemical Weapons (OPCW), submitted pursuant to paragraph 12 of Security Council resolution 2118 (2013) (see annex).
+I have the honour to transmit herewith the ninety-eighth monthly report of the Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW), submitted pursuant to paragraph 12 of Security Council resolution 2118 (2013).

-The report, in which the activities of OPCW in implementing resolution 2118 (2013) and the relevant provisions of the OPCW Executive Council decisions in relation to the elimination of the Syrian chemical weapons programme are set out, covers the period from 24 November to 23 December 2021.
+The report, in which the activities of OPCW in implementing Security Council resolution 2118 (2013) and the relevant provisions of the OPCW Executive Council decisions in relation to the elimination of the Syrian chemical weapons programme are set out, covers the period from 24 October to 23 November 2021.